hrishikeshghosh/Twigs/README.md

 A simple Social Media structure where the users can share blogs and arts.
 Gain followers and Follow people Around!

+#Project Files

+Go to the master branch to get project files.

 # Frontend Frameworks

 I have used React.js to build the front end of the app.